reframejs/reframe/readme.md

 - **Framework collaboration** -
   We hope our fellow framework authors to follow the Zero-LOC philosophy and we envision a future where frameworks share many libraries for a more vibrant and robust JavaScript ecosystem.

+Reframe's vision is to develop a Zero-LOC framework that is as feature-rich as Ruby on Rails but following the Zero-LOC philosophy.
+Sounds interesting to you?
+[We are looking for co-maintainers](/contributing.md) ;-).